Donders-Institute/rdm-wiki/docs/2_Background/2_Tools.rst

       Besides, these tools are much more efficient when moving large amounts of data from place to place.
       Therefore, these :bdg-dark:`Data Transfer Tools` are necessary for data security and are beneficial for user efficiency.

+      Using alternative methods to transfer data is only possible when there are no other alternatives available and should only be done in consultation with the DCCN support staff.

 Supported Tools
 ======

-At the :bdg-danger:`DCCN`, we support four :bdg-dark:`Data Transfer Tools`.
+At the :bdg-danger:`DCCN`, we primarily support four :bdg-dark:`Data Transfer Tools`.
-Each of these four :bdg-dark:`tools` have their advantages and disadvantages: :bdg-danger:`DCCN` :bdg-info:`policies` are shaped around these to maximize ease-of-use and efficiency.
+Each of these four :bdg-dark:`tools` have their advantages and disadvantages: :bdg-danger:`DCCN` :bdg-warning:`procedures` are shaped around these to maximize ease-of-use and efficiency.

 There is no need to memorize the specifics of each of these :bdg-dark:`tools` - just know that there are multiple tools which have different forms and different function!